opentoonz/opentoonz_docs/source/rendering_the_animation.rst

   .. note:: Particles FX may have unexpected results when the scene is stretched to a higher FPS value, as the effect requires the original timing information.

 - **Do stereoscopy** activates the stereoscopic 3D output of the scenes.
 Each frame will be rendered from two different camera view creating two sequences of files, one for each view.
 The suffixes _l (left) and _r (right) will be used to identify sequences.

-The **Camera Shift** parameter sets the distance between the two camera views.
+- **Camera Shift:** sets the distance between the two camera views.

-  .. note:: For working properly at least some elements of the scene must have Z-Depth values other than 0 for their positioning.
-OpenToonz uses these values as the Camera Shift parameter for rendering the stereoscopic effect.
+  .. note:: For working properly at least some elements of the scene must have **Z-Depth** values other than 0 in their positioning.
+OpenToonz uses these values and the **Camera Shift** parameter for rendering the stereoscopic effect.

 - **Dedicated CPUs:** sets, in case your computer has multiple CPUs, how many processors will be assigned to the rendering process.
 Setting the value to All will generate a number of rendering threads equal to the number of processors, thus speeding up the rendering process.
 However it is suggested to use the Half or Single values if the scene to render is very complex, because the higher the dedicated CPUs, the more memory will be required to perform the rendering.